Potherca/TLDR/Flaws in scrum and agile by Giles Bowkett/index.md

 ## Introduction

-Recently my new favorite unintentional troll [John Slegers] [tweeted] (https://twitter.com/johnslegers/status/574881993810403328) a link to an article by [Gilles Bowkett] called [Flaws In Scrum And Agile].
+My new favorite unintentional troll [John Slegers] recently [tweeted] (https://twitter.com/johnslegers/status/574881993810403328) a link to an article by [Gilles Bowkett] called [Flaws In Scrum And Agile].

 Although I agree with the original premise I have a lot of difficulty with both